Constraining polymerized black holes with quasi-circular extreme mass-ratio inspirals: Abstract

 \section{Abstract}

 In this paper, we focus on the gravitational waves emitted by a stellar-mass object in a quasi-circular inspiral orbit around a central supermassive polymerized black hole in loop quantum gravity.
 Treating the stellar-mass object as a massive test particle, we derive its equations of motion and the corresponding radial effective potential.
 We find that the peak of the radial effective potential decreases with the quantum parameter $\hat{k}$.
 We also examine the impact of quantum corrections on the properties of stable circular orbits around the polymerized black hole.
-Given that gravitational radiation induces changes in the energy and orbital angular momentum of the smaller object, we model its trajectory as an adiabatic evolution along stable circular orbits.~The corresponding gravitational waveforms are generated using the numerical kludge method, revealing that quantum corrections cause phase advances in the gravitational waveforms.
+We model the smaller object's trajectory as an adiabatic evolution along stable circular orbits using a semi-relativistic approach.
+In this method, the motion of the object is described by relativistic geodesics, and changes in the object's energy and orbital angular momentum due to gravitational radiation are calculated using the mass quadrupole formula.~The corresponding gravitational waveforms are generated using the numerical kludge method, revealing that quantum corrections cause phase advances in the gravitational waveforms.
 We further analyze the potential constraints on the quantum parameter $\hat{k}$ from future space-based gravitational wave observations, concluding that these observations will likely impose stronger constraints on $\hat{k}$ than those obtained from black hole shadow measurements.